warcrimesdocument/warcrimesdocument.github.io/index.markdown

 Each day they are causing extensive deteriorations of my brain and my mental state in order to both torture me and strongly impair my ability to do any kind of work and thinking.
 They greatly impair my brain and damage my head everytime I'm working or studying and they frequently harass and insult me while it is all going on.
+After I started this site and started to document and record the damage of my head and impairments of my brain they have begun to reduce my state of wakefulness, making me look and feel tired.
 They also damage my head and parts of my body every time I'm out walking or exercising.
 They damage my head and my arms when I'm lifting weights.
 They damage my feet occasionally so that I'm not able to walk.

 It is very likely that they're slowly producing permanent damage to my brain and my body.

 They started to attack me some time before I started college.
 My plan was that I was going commit my life to create a game developement company.
 By greatly impairing my brain they made it impossible for me to get into the software development field and they caused me to drop out of college.
 I got a job and shortly after this but they manipulated me to take my own life by constantly torturing me and making my life a living hell.
 I walked out to a place in the forest and tried to kill myself through asphyxiation by tying my hands to a tree with an enclosed bag around my head.
 I failed the attempt and got the bag off my head.